-In general, peels are able to penetrate much deeper into the outer layers of skin, allowing them to treat many conditions more efficiently than resurfacing techniques like microdermabrasion.
-Specifically, chemical peels are much better for treating and exfoliating thick, oily, and acne-prone skin.
-They also tend to be better for stubborn, deep hyperpigmentation, sun damaged skin, and a loss of collagen.
+In general, peels are able to penetrate into the deeper layers of the dermis, allowing them to treat certain conditions more efficiently than resurfacing techniques like microdermabrasion.
+Chemical peels treat and exfoliate thick, oily, and acne-prone skin more effectively.
+They also tend to provide better results for stubborn or deep hyperpigmentation, sun-damaged skin, and skin lacking collagen.

-Blackheads and enlarged pores are commons skin concern that are usually most noticeable around the forehead area, nose, and in the cheeks.
-Unfortunately, neither microdermabrasion nor chemical peel treatments can actually shrink your pores, as their size is determined by the genes you inherited from your parents.
-However, both treatments can make them less prominent, while also clearing up any clogs and removing extra oil and other debris.
+Blackheads and enlarged pores are common skin concerns that are usually most noticeable around the forehead, nose, and cheeks.
+Unfortunately, neither microdermabrasion or chemical peel treatments actually shrink your pores as their size is determined by the genes you inherited from your parents.
+However, both treatments can make them less prominent, while also clearing up any clogging and removing extra oil and other debris.

-In the end, whichever treatment is better for you is something you can determine through a detailed conversation with your provider.
+In the end, the treatment that is most appropriate for you is something you can determine by having a conversation with your provider.
 It really depends on what you want to achieve and your budget.

-Be sure to speak with your doctor or dermatologist to decide which treatment is better suited to your unique needs.
+Be sure to speak with your doctor or dermatologist to decide which treatment is best suited to your unique needs.

-Both options provide a refreshed look to your skin.
-They both can reduce the appearance of fine lines, minimize scarring, and fix skin coloration issues from sun damage.
 Either treatment is able to greatly improve the appearance, tone, and texture of your skin.
-The biggest difference between the two is the technique, but there are a few other important differences as well.
+The most significant difference between the two is the technique used, but there are several other important differences as well.

-Other things to consider when deciding between these two treatments include the price, each treatment’s flexibility, their ability to treat acne, and their final results:
+Other things to consider when deciding between these two treatments include the price, treatment flexibility, their ability to treat acne, and the final results you can expect.

 - Treatment flexibility

 Chemical peels can treat acne well, especially medium and deep peels.
 Laser resurfacing can’t.
-In fact, patients suffering from active acne make poor candidates for laser resurfacing as it can cause and aggravate infections.
+In fact, patients suffering from cystic or serious acne are poor candidates for laser resurfacing as it can aggravate infections.

 Are chemical peels safe?

 Yes.
 In the vast majority of cases adverse reactions or negative side effects are extremely rare.
 However, it’s important to note that the risks and side effects increase as the chemicals penetrate deeper into the skin.
-Basically, the lighter the peel, the lower the risks of complications, while the deeper the peel, the higher the risks.
+Basically, the lighter the peel, the lower the risk of complications, while the deeper the peel, the higher the risk.

 Is anesthesia required?

-Light chemical peels, whether performed at a medi-spa, doctor’s office or at home, involve so little discomfort that no anesthesia is required, and no pain killers are needed afterwards.
-Medium peels also don’t usually require any anesthesia; some solutions even have a numbing effect all on their own.
-Sometimes a mild pain killer is given before the procedure begins, but it’s often not needed.
+Light chemical peels, whether performed at a medi-spa, doctor’s office or at home, involve so little discomfort that no anesthesia is required, and no pain medication is needed afterwards.

 Generally speaking, people with fair skin and light hair make the best chemical peel candidates.
 That being said, patients with darker skin pigmentation can also achieve excellent results.

-Smoking can have a negative impact on pretty much any cosmetic procedure, and chemical peels are no different.
-If you are a smoker, you will be asked to stop at least a couple of weeks before and after your treatment.
+Smoking can have a negative impact on almost any cosmetic procedure, and chemical peels are no different.
+If you are a smoker, you will be asked to cease smoking at least a couple of weeks before and after your treatment.